vasanthakumar45/capstone-project-App-deployment/frontend.md

 Task 4 : Version Control
 -----------------

-Now we have all the deployments done , let's push our code to our git repository where we can store and make necessary changes to source code in real-time.
+Now we have all the deployments done , let's push our code to our git repository.

 *Initialize git repo locally using  git init